Jfprado11/Jfprado11/README.md

 I am currently a product developer at Imagine CX, I never give up for that reason I always want to learn more...

-- 🔭 I’m currently studying on Holberton School
+- 🔭 I’m currently working at Imagine CX
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Next JS
-- 📫 How to reach me: jfpc11@misena.edu.co
+- 📫 How to reach me: juanfeprado11@gmail.com
 - ⚡ Fun fact: my biggest passion is Fotball

 ## 🧰 Languages and Tools: